Architects, Air and SarsCov2

 - This excellent summary of the science at this public document co-authored by numerous experts in the field here: https://docs.google.com/document/d/1fB5pysccOHvxphpTmCG_TGdytavMmc1cUumn8m0pwzo/edit

-- Numerous HVAC and engineers have been posting webinars and forums on best practices in healthcare and ICI buildings, such as ASHRAE, which has even resulted in Public Health Canada recently (january 11, 20201) publishing this guide on Ventilation titled COVID-19: Guidance on indoor ventilation during the pandemic. https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/guidance-documents/guide-indoor-ventilation-covid-19-pandemic.html
+- HVAC and engineers have been posting webinars and forums on best practices in healthcare and ICI buildings, including ASHRAE, which has even resulted in Public Health Canada recently (January 11, 2021) publishing this guide on Ventilation titled COVID-19: Guidance on indoor ventilation during the pandemic: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/guidance-documents/guide-indoor-ventilation-covid-19-pandemic.html

-It should be noted that none of these recommendations negate or supercede any other public health directives or measures, but rather enhance these with ventilation considerations that for the most part, have been downplayed by the WHO and numerous public health agencies for reasons elucidated in the first resource linked above.
-SarsCov2 Transmission risks can be mapped on a matrix of measures, with increasing/decreasing risk according to the measures taken, as per the attached:
+It should be noted that none of these recommendations negate or supercede any other public health directives or measures, but rather enhance these with ventilation considerations that for the most part, have been either ignored or downplayed by the WHO and numerous public health agencies for reasons elucidated in the first resource linked above.
+SarsCov2 Transmission risks can be mapped on a matrix of measures, with increasing/decreasing risk according to the measures taken, most easily described by the image below:

 As Jonathan Mesiano-Crookston notes in his Twitter feed:

-Jonathan expands further on the history below (copied with permission):
+Jonathan generously offered to expand on this history further below (copied with permission):

 Before 1850, miasma theory said disease came out of swamps and killed you.
 Nobody really knew how.
-We knew microorganisms existed, of course, since Robert Hooke’s description of molds in 1665 and Antoni van Leeuwenhoek of bacteria in 1676.
-However, in the 1800s people still thought microorganisms spontaneously generated in the environment (typically swamps and sewers) from vital force – an idea that dated back to Aristotle – and would infect at a distance.
-This was “miasma theory”.
+We knew then that microorganisms existed, of course, since Robert Hooke’s description of molds in 1665 and Antoni van Leeuwenhoek of bacteria in 1676.
+However, people of the 1800s still thought microorganisms spontaneously generated from their vital force in the environment – typically swamps and sewers – and would infect at a distance.
+This was “miasma theory”, an idea that dated back to Aristotle.
 It would be dead by the late 1880s.

-In 1847, Semmelweis showed that childbed fever rates in obstetrics wards cold be slashed if doctors washed and disinfected their hands – they were carrying he contagion from person to person!
+In 1847, Semmelweis showed that childbed fever rates in obstetrics wards could be slashed if doctors washed and disinfected their hands; they were carrying he contagion from person to person!

-In around 1850, Dr. John Snow, a rather bright anesthesiologist who had worked with cholera patients, got the idea from his patients that cholera might be a pathogen that infects the gastrointestinal tract because of the symptoms he saw in his patients.
+In ~1850, Dr. John Snow, a rather bright anesthesiologist who had worked with cholera patients, got the idea from the plethora of his patients who had stomach symptoms – that cholera might be a pathogen that infects the gastrointestinal tract.
 His investigations led to the understanding that cholera was a pathogen transmitted in the water.
-His famous investigation leading to the removal of the water pump handle at Broad Street was 1855.
+In 1855, he conducted a now-famous investigation of a cholera outbreak that led to the removal of the water pump handle at Broad Street, resolving the outbreak which was later determined to have been caused by contaminated water poured on the ground where it could seep into the Broad Street well.

-In around 1850, Edward Jenner could prevent smallpox, by infecting the host with scrapings of cowpox pustules.
-However, nobody could explain why it worked: no microscope of the day was good enough to see the smallpox or cowpox virus!
+By about 1850, Edward Jenner found we could prevent smallpox by infecting the host with scrapings of cowpox pustules.
+However, nobody could explain why it worked.
+Smallpox was a virus, and no microscope of the day was good enough to resolve a smallpox or cowpox virus!

-In 1861, Louis Pasteur, who had investigated yeast for a client and observed bacteria growing in it, proposed germ theory, that suggested that all disease was caused by microorganisms.
-Koch took up this investigation, and he would prove this true in the late 1800s when he observed anthrax in the blood of infected cows.
+In 1861, Louis Pasteur, who had investigated crystallizing substances, and later looked at the spoiling of beer for a client (and observed yeasts and bacteria growing in it), proposed germ theory.
+He hypothesized that all disease was caused by microorganisms.
+Koch took up this investigation, and he would later prove germ theory true in the late 1800s when he observed anthrax in the blood of infected cows.

-After 1861, the 1800s turned into a sort of “race” to discover what microorganism caused what disease, and how it spread.
-The causes of many diseases were discovered.
-Also, how they transmitted.
+The 1800s thereafter turned into a sort of “race” to discover which microorganism caused which disease, and how the disease might be spread.
 Malaria was found to transmit not wafting through the air but by mosquito bites, for example, thus solving that mystery.

-By 1900, it was reasonably firmly entrenched that micro-organisms caused illness, and that they did not arise spontaneously in the environment.
+By the early 1900s, it was understood that micro-organisms caused illness, and that they did not arise spontaneously in the environment.
 However, where did they live?
-It was still felt by some that they somehow grew in swamps and sewers and floated through the air.
+It was still felt by some that they somehow grew in swamps and sewers and floated through the air, and miasma theory was still alive and well: after all, it had only relatively recently been disproven.

-In 1910, a public health officer from Rhode Island, Dr. Chapin, wrote his seminal Modes and Sources of Infection.
+In 1910, Rhode Island public health officer, Dr. Chapin, wrote his seminal book Modes and Sources of Infection.
 It postulated that, for human diseases, rather than micro-organisms arising in swamps and sewers and infecting us over long distances through the air, micro-organisms (at least for many of the fevers and respiratory illnesses) lived within us and were transmitted when we touched, coughed or sneezed on each other.

 He noted that most transmission appeared to take place when people had “close contact” with each other – being within a few feet or so of each other.
 It did not take place over long distances in the way of the old miasma theory.
 He guessed the “close contact” was because the germs were thrown out by droplets when people talked or sneezed on each other, although he expressly said we should not overgeneralize and that more study of the spread of germs through the air was needed.